 Autosomal DNA testing is becoming increasingly helpful.
 This is a technique to test the mixed DNA that we all inherit from both our mother and father, and from all our ancestors.
 It has the potential for a major impact on finding and proving ancestors and other relatives.
 Several new autosomal charts have been created and can be accessed from the Autosomal DNA page on this website.
 We need everyone's help to add to these charts and to provide more information for additional charts.
 Look for more on this website and in the Graves Family Bulletin in the future.
 We suggest that everyone (both males and females) take this new test (Family Finder at Family Tree DNA and Relative Finder at 23andMe).
 You can sign up by scrolling down this page to the DNA Study section and clicking on the link for "How to sign up."

+(This paragraph was correct when posted, but as of April 2020, this search capability was no longer working.
+If you have difficulty finding something on the site, contact Ken Graves.)
 There are new search capabilities for the entire website and for the genealogies on it.
 You can search for anything on the website by clicking on the slide-out tab at the top left of every page and using the top search option.
 Since this is a Google search of the site, all the standard Google search features apply.
 To search the genealogies for a specific person, a spouse, a date of birth or death, or any combination of those, use the bottom option on the slide-out tab or access it from the drop-down Research tab at the top of every page.
 For this search of the genealogies, only the exact sequence of characters in each entry field will be found, so often entering less is better.
 For instance, you can now find every occurrence of a Graves who married a Jones or someone named Eleanor, and then just click on the link of interest to take you directly to that genealogy.
 We expect that this new genealogy search capability will allow you to find people and their families that couldn't previously be located.
 Let us know if you have questions or suggestions.

 An impressive new research study has determined that John Graves of genealogy 270 may have been a son of William Graves and Ann, who were named as headrights in 1658 in New Kent Co., Virginia.
 This detailed treatise is now available on this website.